 How to make Easy Basic Chicken Stir Fry

-As with all great stir fries this one starts with good quality diced vegetables.
+As with all great stir-fries, this one starts with good-quality diced vegetables.
 Not too small and not too large.
-When dicing or chopping my vegetables in preparation I think of being able to pick it up with chopsticks.
-Carrots do take a little longer to cook though so I cut them in matchstick style or very thin rounds.
-Broccoli also takes a little longer so I cut them in the small bite size range by splitting the florets in half or thirds.
+When dicing or chopping my vegetables in preparation, I think of being able to pick them up with chopsticks.
+Carrots do take a little longer to cook, though, so I cut them in matchstick style or very thin rounds.
+Broccoli also takes a little longer, so I cut them in the small bite-size range by splitting the florets in half or thirds.

 Marinate the chicken

-I cut the chicken in small thin bite size pieces and marinate with a little soy sauce, ginger, rice vinegar and cornstarch.
-I just dump it all in a large plastic bag and let sit for 30 minutes mixing it around every now and then.
+I cut the chicken into small thin bite size pieces and marinate it with a little soy sauce, ginger, rice vinegar, and cornstarch.
+I just dump it all in a large plastic bag and let sit for 30 minutes, mixing it around every now and then.

 Cook the chicken

 Now I heat up that wok or large skillet over high heat.
-Do NOT use a nonstick skillet as they can not handle this kind of heat.
-I add a tablespoon or two of an oil with a high smoke point like canola or peanut.
+Do NOT use a nonstick skillet, as they can not handle this kind of heat.
+I add a tablespoon or two of oil with a high smoke point, like canola or peanut.
 I get the wok and oil good and hot.
-Using a pair of tongs I remove the chicken letting excess marinade drain off.
-I add the chicken to the wok or skillet in batches and cook just until done removing cooked pieces to large plate or bowl.
-Stir fry moves very fast so this is not the time to fold any laundry.
-Thin cut slices of chicken are done in less than five minutes.
+Using a pair of tongs, I remove the chicken, letting the excess marinade drain off.
+I add the chicken to the wok or skillet in batches and cook just until done, removing cooked pieces to a large plate or bowl.
+Stir fry moves very fast, so this is not the time to fold any laundry.
+Thin-cut slices of chicken are done in less than five minutes.

 Cook the vegetables

 Pour another tablespoon of oil into the wok over high heat.
 Add the vegetables in batches.
-I usually separate my vegetables into three different batches; hard vegetables (like carrots, broccoli and cauliflower) semi hard vegetables (like onions, peppers, zucchini and mushrooms) and soft vegetables (like cabbage, spinach, tomatoes and snow peas).
+I usually separate my vegetables into three different batches; hard vegetables (like carrots, broccoli, and cauliflower), semi-hard vegetables (like onions, peppers, zucchini, and mushrooms), and soft vegetables (like cabbage, spinach, tomatoes, and snow peas).
 Hard vegetables are done in 3-4 minutes.
 I usually place the top of the wok on during the last minute for the broccoli to steam just a touch.
-Semi hard vegetables are done in 2-3 minutes at the most and soft vegetables are done in 1 – 1 1/2 minutes.
-All the vegetable need to stirred frequently so they do not burn.
+Semi-hard vegetables are done in 2-3 minutes at the most, and soft vegetables are done in 1 – 1 1/2 minutes.
+All the vegetables need to be stirred frequently, so they do not burn.
 I remove them as they cook to the bowl with the chicken.

 Cook the gravy